Care for Clergy

 Supporting Bishops, Priests and Seminarians

 Our service to priests began in the summer of 1987 at the invitation of Bishop Glennon P. Flavin of the Diocese of Lincoln, Nebraska.
 The Bishop wanted our Sisters to staff Bonacum House, the newly built residence for retired priests which currently has twelve apartments.
 It is fitting that our introduction to the care for clergy began as a grateful service for them in their later years.

-We never dreamed that our service to priests would take us beyond Rome.
 However, God’s designs are always full of surprises!
 The sending of four Sisters to Havana, Cuba, in January 2011, for service at St. Charles and St. Ambrose Seminary, brings us full circle.
 Beginning with service to retired priests, we find ourselves called to nurture the initial growth of priestly vocations.